 Fiesta Rice (Arroz de Fandango)

-This colorful rice is usually cooked and served in a clay cazuela as a substantial side dish alongside grilled chicken or meat, such as marinated steak with herbs (see related recipe at left).
+This colorful rice is usually cooked and served in a clay cazuela as a substantial side dish alongside grilled chicken or meat, such as Marinated Steak with Herbs.
 It also makes a tasty main dish.

 To roast the chilies, use long-handled tongs to hold them over a gas-stove burner until their skins are evenly blistered and charred, about 5 minutes; or roast directly over a very hot charcoal or gas grill.
 Alternatively, roast under a preheated broiler, turning occasionally, until evenly blackened and blistered, 6 to 8 minutes.
 Transfer the chilies to a paper bag and let stand for 5 minutes before peeling.